ajtowns/beanbag/docs/namespace.rst

 to be cheap and easy to construct and copy since that may need to happen for an attribute access.

-The base is provided by instantiating an instance of a Base class defined by the user.
-This class defines the behaviour of any of the special methods the namespace will have.
+To define a namespace you provide a class that inherits from ``beanbag.namespace.Namespace`` and defines the methods the base class should have.
+The ``NamespaceMeta`` metaclass then creates a new base class containing these methods, and builds the namespace class on top of that base class, mapping Python's special method names to the corresponding base class methods, minus the underscores.
 For example, to define the behavour of the ``~`` operator (aka ``__invert__(self)``), the Base class defines a method:

 .. code:: python